jaihysc/cc/doc/asmgen.md

 ### 3. Coalesce

-Planned: Attempts to reduce the number of live ranges by merging two live ranges if one is a copy of the other and they do not interfere.
+Attempts to eliminate copy instructions by performing aggressive coalescing.

+### 4. Register preference

+Each block in the control flow graph is walked to calculate register preference scores.
+Currently, preference scores are calculated to eliminate register save + restores.
+Register save + restores are identified by the ranges formed by instructions which have the behavior of pushing and popping from the stack, the live variables in between the push and pop have their preference decremented to disfavor the register pushed and popped.

-### 4. Spill cost
+### 5. Spill cost

 The performance cost of having a variable in memory is calculated for each interference graph node by iterating through each block.
 For each use of a variable, the operation cost is 1 and the total cost for the use (counted towards the spill cost) is $c\times 10^d$ where $c$ is the operation cost and $d$ the loop nesting depth [1].

-### 5. Register preference

-Each block in the control flow graph is walked to calculate register preference scores.
-Currently, preference scores are calculated to eliminate register save + restores and copying.

-Register save + restores are identified by the ranges formed by instructions which have the behaviour of pushing and popping from the stack, the live variables in between the push and pop have their preference decremented to disfavour the register pushed and popped.

-Copies are identified by instruction(s) which have the behaviour of copying.

 ### 6-7.
 Simplify and select